Data Centers in Hanover

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server options are available in the broader Northern New Jersey market.
-Providers like Hivelocity and ColoCrossing offer dedicated server solutions that provide direct access to the region's network ecosystem.
+Bare Metal Bare metal server options are available in the broader New Jersey market, offering dedicated compute resources for performance-intensive workloads.
+Providers like Hivelocity and ColoCrossing can deliver services to facilities in this area.

 Power Analysis

-Average Cost Of Power Industrial electricity rates in the Hanover area typically range from $0.11 to $0.14/kWh as of September 2025.
-This pricing is competitive for the Northeast and offers a predictable operational expense model for compute-intensive deployments.
+Average Cost Of Power Industrial electricity rates in the Hanover area typically range from $0.13 to $0.16 per kWh as of September 2025.
+These rates offer a meaningful operational cost advantage for high-density deployments compared to pricing in central Manhattan.

-Power Grid Reliability The power grid serving the region is well-engineered and reliable.
-Data centers in the area are supported by redundant power feeds from multiple utility substations, ensuring high levels of uptime for critical infrastructure.
+Power Grid Reliability The power grid serving the Hanover data center corridor is well-engineered, with significant investment in redundancy.
+Facilities are commonly supported by multiple substations, ensuring high levels of uptime and resilience against local grid disruptions.

 Market Access, Business & Tax Climate